aspectran/aspectran.github.io/pages/docs/manual.md

 layout: page
 format: plate article
 sidebar: right
-title: "User Guides"
+title: "Aspectran Manual"
 subheadline: "How to use Aspectran"
-teaser: "Aspectran 사용자를 위한 설명서입니다."
+teaser: "Welcome to the Aspectran 4.1 Manual!"
+permalink: /docs/manual/
 ---

 ## [Installation][1]